39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 26. Snapdragons (Antirrhinum)

 Snapdragons make a garden feel a little more cheerful.
-There’s something about those playful blooms, in shades of blush pink, creamy white, bright yellow, rich red, and deep burgundy, that never feels too serious, even in the prettiest formal beds.
+There’s something about those playful blooms, in shades of blush pink, creamy white, bright yellow, rich red, and deep burgundy.
+They never feel too serious, even in the prettiest formal beds.

 They’re wonderful cut flowers, and the more you harvest them, the more they keep producing.
 They thrive in cooler weather, which makes them perfect for extending color in spring and again in early fall when other flowers begin to slow down.